ArifAbsar/Chat-Bot/README.md

-# Discord-Chat-Bot
+# Chat-Bot
-A simple Discord Chat Bot using GPT 3.5 turbo
+A simple Console based Chat Bot using GPT 3.5 turbo